Sharon Watts: Relationship with Dennis Rickman ("Shannis")

 Den's opposition to his children's on/off romance was a reoccurring theme in the serial throughout 2004.
 The plot was the focus of the Christmas Day 2004 episodes when Dennis and Sharon announce they have reunited despite Dennis being in a simultaneous relationship with Zoe Slater (Michelle Ryan).
 The fall-out, which sees Den persuading Zoe to tell Dennis she is expecting his baby, results in Sharon leaving Dennis.
-Discussing the storyline, Michelle Ryan said, "Den forces her to say that she's pregnant because he knows Dennis won't run away with Sharon if he thinks there's a baby on the way.
+Discussing the storyline, Ryan said, "Den forces her to say that she's pregnant because he knows Dennis won't run away with Sharon if he thinks there's a baby on the way.
 Den completely manipulates the whole thing and Zoe finds herself trapped in the lie because she can't seek advice from anyone.
 She didn't dream up this silly situation—it was Den who told her to fabricate the story to save their relationship.
 It was his idea all along.
 Zoe still wants Dennis, even if he is in love with Sharon.
 She's obsessed with him and can't let go.
 She just wants to salvage the relationship and hasn't even thought about putting the past behind them.
 Dennis is still not totally convinced, but he always swore he would never leave a child without a dad so he hopes that it will work for them in the future."
 Writing for The Guardian, Owen Gibson suggested that with the Christmas Day 2004 episodes EastEnders were attempting to reprise the trick that garnered the show its biggest ever audience in 1986 of 30.6 million, by gathering the Watts family together for a festive altercation.
 12.3 million people tuned in to watch Sharon leave Walford without Dennis in the aftermath; it was the highest viewed television programme of the day.